Skip to main content

 peaqos wallet

 Manage OWS-format wallets in the local encrypted vault at ~/.ows/wallets/.
-Requires the [ows] extra: pip install peaq-os-cli[ows].
-The vault passphrase is read from OWS_PASSPHRASE when set, otherwise prompted interactively.
+Requires the [ows] extra: pip install 'peaq-os-cli[ows]' (quote the bracketed extra so zsh does not glob it).
+The vault is read from OWS_PASSPHRASE when set, otherwise prompted interactively.
 Subcommands wrap the SDK static helpers documented on Wallets (OWS).

 SubcommandPurpose